DAVID J. WILLIS ATTORNEY

-The second, simpler option is more favorable to an investor-buyer.
+The second, simpler documentation option is more favorable to an investor-buyer.
 It is used when the seller does not require, or perhaps even care about, taking security for the assumption.
 This might be true if the seller’s credit is already in poor shape.
 The seller may just want to sign the property over to an investor and never hear another word about it.
 Some people are like that; when they’re done with something, they never want to hear about it again.
 For this option, one document—an assumption deed—is sufficient to transfer title and complete the transaction.
 This should always be an investor/buyer’s preferred approach.
 Quick, simple, and easy.

 What if the buyer defaults on the assumption?

 If the seller received a deed of trust to secure assumption at closing, then the seller may foreclose on the courthouse steps if the buyer defaults.
 Texas has an expedited non-judicial foreclosure process set out in Property Code section 51.002.
 This statute requires that a homeowner be given at least a 20-day notice of default and intent to accelerate the note if the default is not timely cured.

 If, on the other hand, the seller merely signed an assumption deed without a vendor’s lien and without a deed of trust to secure assumption, then the seller is out of luck when it comes to a quick remedy.
 Even if the seller did not get a deed of trust to secure assumption for the buyer, the seller may foreclose on the vendor’s lien retained in the deed—but this is a judicial process (a lawsuit), not something that can be accomplished expeditiously on the courthouse steps.